provanpm/WEATHERIT/README.md

 #### Dependencies

-weather search data is available and accessible.
+Weather search data is available and accessible.

 #### Assumptions

 Desired locations are in the United States

-weather  / locations are stated in English.
+Weather  / locations are stated in English.

 #### Examples